medically-reviewed-iconClinically Reviewed

 PCOS symptoms are typical and easily identifiable.
 It is important to be self-aware, especially when dealing with such subtle hormonal disorders, as they can snowball into significant complications over time.
 This helps you maintain your reproductive and overall health.

-Polycystic Ovary Syndrome (PCOS), as the name suggests, is a group of disorders that affect the ovaries and the process of ovulation in females in their reproductive years (ages 15–44).
+PCOS, as the name suggests, is a group of disorders that affect the ovaries and the process of ovulation in females in their reproductive years (ages 15–44).

-The 3 classic signs of PCOS disorders are :
+The 3 classic signs of PCOS disorders are:

-• Biochemical hyperandrogenism: Excessive production of male hormones (androgens, which are generally present in extremely small amounts in the female body).
+• Biochemical hyperandrogenism: Excessive production of male hormones (androgens, which are generally present in extremely small amounts in the female body)

 • Oligo-anovulation: Infrequent (oligo) or absent (anovulation) ovulation